ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 ### /crts {#crts}

-EST-coaps provides the /crts operation.
+EST-oscore provides the /crts operation.
 A successful request from the client to this resource will be answered with a bag of certificates which is subsequently installed in the TA database, resulting in Explicit TAs.

 A trust anchor is commonly a self-signed certificate of the CA public key, of the format indicated by the CoAP Accept option present in the request.